SeshadriRC/Devops/Issues-faced.md

 user initially allocated a **db.t4g.2xlarge** instance type to the database, anticipating high resource consumption.
 However, as the resource usage remained low over time, Turbonomic automatically downgraded the instance type to **db.t4g.large**.

 We will be checking the yaml of postgres CR

+## RRT

+**RRT 1**

+Cause

+One of the pods "creditlinedecisionapi-prod2-250904-1336-c5f4f49cb-mfh7r" out of 4 pods for creditlinedecision in aws-useast1-apps-prod-2 is throwing 500 server error when trying to access the application AccountNumberLookUp through a GTM route which points to the application in aws-useast1-apps-prod-1 & aws-useast1-apps-prod-2.

+This issue was only observed in the above specific pod.

+Resolution/Update

+We troubleshooted and we were able to find that the Auth token that the pod was using to access the destination was invalid.
+User said that she will loook from the application end and to resolve this issue immediately asked us to restart the source pod but we explained that it has to be done from their end as per protocol.
+They tried to restart that specific pod but they faced an issue with their call alter.
+Their entire team were facing an issue with call alter.
+Since the business hour were nearing and it was an emergency we restarted it for them with their permission.

+**RRT 2**

+Cause
+Job is not running due to socket exception timeout

+Resolution
+We checked the deployment yaml, memory limit is set to low, so we asked user to increase it. then he submitted job again. post that issue got fixed